 Anthony Ashby is a Gamilaraay-Yuwaalaraay man from North-Western NSW.
 Anthony holds a Bachelor of Commerce (UNSW), and has gone on to complete post-graduate qualifications as a Chartered Accountant and Registered Company Auditor.
 He holds a Public Practicing Certificate from the Institute of Chartered Accountants in Australia and provides professional services to his client base.

 Anthony’s professional career started as a graduate accountant with Ernst & Young, where he attained Manager level before seeking new experiences.
 His international accounting experience consisted of time spent with the Moore Stephens Group in their New York/New Jersey offices.
 Subsequent to these public accounting experiences Anthony moved into the commercial arena as the Financial Manager for the Darrell Lea Group of companies.
 In 2004, Anthony and his wife Vanessa established their own boutique accounting business.

-Anthony is currently Treasurer of KARI Aboriginal Resources Incorporated and a Member of the Audit & Risk Committee for Supply Nation (formerly AIMSC).
+Anthony is currently a Member of the Audit & Risk Committee for Supply Nation (formerly AIMSC).